 One of the other things I decided was that I wanted a female lead who has the equal force as the male leads.
 She’s not going to be a sex kitten, she’s not going to come out in cut-off shorts and a tank top, and it’s going to be a real earnestly drawn character.

-Still, it was excellent watching Idris Elba steal the show as Mako’s mentor and father figure Stacker Pentecost.
-The actor of Luther fame commands the screen with the restrained empathy and fearlessness of a great leader.
-Entrusted with some of the best lines, the man rightfully gets his Independence Day speech moment.
-(You know, that speech.)
+We are glad that it is Idris Elba who gets to shine in large part and he steals the show as Stacker Pentecost.
+The Luther actor plays mentor and father figure to our heroine, commanding the screen with the restrained empathy and fearlessness of a great leader.
+Entrusted with the best lines, the man rightfully gets his Independence Day speech moment.
 And guess what?

-A sci-fi movie needs its heroes, but what is one without its science squad?
+A sci-fi story needs its heroes, but what is one without its science squad?